|

 FINALLY there is PROOF !!!

-In an internal report dated November 8, 2004 the "Alliance of Automotive Manufacturers" (that includes BMW, FORD, DaimlerChrysler, GM, Mazda, Mitsubishi, Porsche, Toyota and VW) compared the obsolete but still widely available API SA engine oil with current API SL category (ILSAC GF-3).
+In an internal report dated November 8, 2004 the "Alliance of Automotive Manufacturers" (Members at that time were: BMW, FORD, DaimlerChrysler, GM, Mazda, Mitsubishi, Porsche, Toyota and VW) compared the obsolete but still widely available API SA engine oil with in 2004 current API SL category (ILSAC GF-3).

 The two oils were tested using two standard ASTM tests: